NiYuan224/draft-ni-cross-domain-txn-token/draft-ni-cross-domain-txn-token.md

 ```
 *Figure 10: Txn-Token-II Payload*

-As can been seen from Fugure 10, the TTS preserves the txn claim verbatim and evolves the req_wl claim, appending the identifier of Endpoint B.
+As can be seen from Figure 10, the TTS preserves the txn claim verbatim and evolves the req_wl claim, appending the identifier of Endpoint B.

 ## Example Mode B: Direct Txn-Token Exchange